TVUSD's Comprehensive Sexual Health Education Information

 If I choose to opt my child out of participating in the instruction when is the form due?

-If you would like to opt your child out of participating in the lessons, please submit the attached opt-out form to your child's teacher.
-Due dates will be provided on individual school letters sent to parents.
+If you would like to opt your child out of participating in the lessons, please submit the opt-out form.
+Due dates will be provided on individual school letters emailed to parents.
 They are also listed on this website.

 The Difference Between The California Healthy Youth Act and The Health Curriculum Framework